sabidhasan/compsci/MIT6.0002/MIT6.0002-3.md

 k-Means is the fastest clustering algorithm.
 But, the final convergence depends on the random place we start with, as this is a **non-deterministic algorithm**.

-**Scaling** or normalization is very important before doing clustering!
+**Scaling** or normalization is very important before doing clustering, to even out features that are not in the same range.
+There are different scaling methods:

+- **Z-scaling** is scaling such that the range is from 0-1 and standard deviation is 1.
+- **i-Scaling** is scaling such that minimum value is 0, max is 1 and everything else is scaled linearly in the middle

 ## Lecture 13 - Classification (Supervised Learning)

 Supervised Learning is divided into:

 1. **Regression** (getting a real number from an input)
-2. **Classification** (predicting discrete value, or label, for an input)
+2. **Classification** (predicting discrete value, or **class** that is chosen from a finite number of categories, for an input)

 Essence of classification is based on a distance matrix - either based on Euclidean or Manhattan distance.
+Classfication can be **one class** or **binary**, or **multi-class**.
+Results of training are verified using one of three metrics, as determined from a **confusion matrix**:

+- **Accuracy** - this is total ratio of correct predictions:
+  (TP+TN) / (TP+TN+FP+FN)
+- **Sensitivity/Recall** - these are positives that are correctly identified:
+  TP / (TP+FN)
+- **Specificity/Precision** - this is negatives that are correctly identified:
+  TN / (TN+FP)

+*Accuracy* is a good metric only when the classes are even in number (e.g. if 99.9% of cases are one class, predicting that class for everything would give 99.9% accuracy, even though no learning has occurred!). *Sensitivity* is the true positive rate

 **k-Nearest Neighbors**
-No learning
+Not a learning algorithm really.
 Classification involves finding nearest neighbors for input, with an *election* for determining class.
 To choose the optimal number for *k*, it is critical to split data and do cross validation.

-**Disadvantage**: k-NN is slower than other classification methods
+*Disadvantage*: k-NN is slower than other classification methods

 **Logistic Regression**
 Similar to linear regression, except logistic regression predicts *probability* of something (probability of 0 to 1).

-Finds **weights** for features (these are analogous to coefficients in linear regression).
+Finds **feature weights** for all features (these are analogous to coefficients in linear regression).
 A *positive* weight means positive correlation with outcome (and vice versa), and the magnitude is how strong the correlation is.
 $$
 probability = \frac{1}{1+e^{-z}}
 $$